Updated: May 30

 Physical therapy.
 Physical therapy can help with many types of injuries and conditions related to the shoulders.
 Physical therapists can teach you exercises that will strengthen your muscles and improve mobility in your joints.
 Their goal is to help you regain full range of motion in your joints so you can resume day-to-day activities without pain or restriction.

-Massage therapy Massage therapy is another great way to manage your shoulder pain without having surgery.
-Massage therapists use their hands or elbows to gently knead away tightness or knots in your muscles while stretching them out simultaneously.
+Medical massage.
+Medical massage therapy is another great way to manage your shoulder pain without having surgery.
+Licensed massage therapists use their hands or elbows to gently knead away tightness or knots in your muscles while stretching them out simultaneously.
 This helps increase circulation through the area and loosen up any stiff muscles or tendons that may be causing problems.

 When To Seek Help From A Pain Management NYC Specialist?